wp-plugins/liveagent/readme.txt

 == Description ==

-Wordpress LiveAgent free plugin integrates full featured help desk and live chat software [Live Agent](href='http://www.qualityunit.com/liveagent/#wordpress "Live Agent software") into any Wordpress installation.
+Wordpress LiveAgent free plugin integrates full featured help desk and live chat software [LiveAgent](href='http://www.qualityunit.com/liveagent/#wordpress "LiveAgent software") into any Wordpress installation.
 It can provide complete customer support platform with hybrid chat and email tickets.
 You will have 50 chats/tickets per month for free - [read more](href='http://support.qualityunit.com/671226-Free-account-limitations' "Read more about free account limitations").
 It will be installed in our cloud.
 We handle backups, traffic and performance for you.
 Add chat button by few simple clicks and be live within 5 minutes.

-= Live Agent Features =
+= LiveAgent Features =

 1. **Online Chat:**
 Your customers can connect with you in real time using live chat button on your website